 These stories follow a familiar pattern.
 The speaker is a class president.
-He or she is invited to give a class graduation speech.
+The school invites them to give a class graduation speech.
 They submit their speech for “corrections” before the event…and then they deliver their speech without some or all of the official “corrections.”
 Naughty.

-This week it’s the turn of a New Jersey school, Middletown High School South.
+So, this week it’s the turn of a New Jersey school, Middletown High School South.
 Two of their graduating class presidents (Eric Dominach and Mike Sebastiano) made the familiar mistake.
-They gave graduation speeches without the “corrections” and then found that their diplomas weren’t to be issued.
+They gave unapproved graduation speeches without the “corrections” and then found that their diplomas weren’t to be issued.

 The reason?
 Apparently the education authorities wanted to investigate whether students mentioned in the speeches had felt they were being bullied.
-Had anti-bullying guidelines been trampled on?
+Were the students trampling on anti-bullying guidelines?
 The reaction of the student body?
 OMG.

 You couldn’t make it up.
 In reality the education authorities had reacted badly to some clever little jokes told about them and their organisation.